 The hard hooves of cattle, sheep and goats also damage the surface of the soil.
 This leads to soil compaction, destroys the complex ecology of the soil surface and often initiates soil erosion.

 Weeds frequently arrive with grazing stock.
-If the weeds establish, they can spread to new areas when their seeds attach to animals or are passed in their manure, are carried by the wind and are transported by running water.
+If the weeds establish, they can spread to new areas when their seeds attach to animals, are passed in their manure, carried by the wind or transported by running water.
+In addition to removing stock, we also focus on weed control.

 How the land responds

-On many properties, removing grazing stock is probably the most important action that we take in order to restore the health of the habitats and populations of animals.
+On many properties removing grazing stock is probably the most important action we've taken to restore the health of the landscape.
+Maintaining boundary fences with neighbouring pastoral properties is also crucial to maintaining low grazing pressure.

 For example, at the time it was purchased, Carnarvon Station Reserve in Queensland had degraded native bluegrass downs on which few native animals survived.